 Learn more about what's included in your IVHQ Registration Fee and Program Fee.

-Take your volunteer experience to the next level with IVHQ's affordable activity and tour add-ons in Costa Rica!
-Explore your options below and learn how to book them once you've been accepted onto the IVHQ Costa Rica program.
+Take your volunteer experience to the next level with these popular add-ons and experiences.
+Explore your options below and learn how to book them once you've been accepted onto the IVHQ San Jose program.

 Immerse yourself in Manuel Antonio’s stunning natural beauty and thrilling activities on this 6-day adventure

-Embark on a full-day adventure exploring La Paz Waterfall Gardens, an animal sanctuary, and a Poas Volcano Tour, followrd by a Coffee Farm experience.
+Embark on a full-day adventure exploring La Paz Waterfall Gardens, an animal sanctuary, and a Poas Volcano Tour, followed by a Coffee Farm experience.

 Experience a comprehensive 6-day Mini Adventure, featuring Arenal Volcano, the Britt Coffee Tour, La Paz Waterfall Gardens, whitewater rafting, and a visit to the pristine Tortuga Island.